Bruce MacNeil

 Jersey

-On 2 January 2014, the Security Interests (Jersey) Law 2012 (the SIJL) came into force in respect of Jersey law security over intangible movable property (e.g. shares/securities, bank accounts and custody assets).
-The SIJL replaces the Security Interests (Jersey) Law 1983 (the 1983 Law) (which was in force for the last three decades) and introduces a number of important changes which modernise Jersey's security regime.
+On 2 January 2014, the Security Interests (Jersey) Law 2012 came into force in respect of Jersey law security over intangible movable property (for example shares / securities, bank accounts and custody assets).
+The Security Interests (Jersey) Law 2012 replaced the Security Interests (Jersey) Law 1983 and introduced a number of important changes that modernise Jersey's security regime.

-1. Creation vs perfection - The 1983 Law only had the concept of creation (as opposed to perfection) of security.
-This was generally done by the secured party having possession of the certificates of title (e.g. share certificates) or by the grantor assigning title to the collateral to the secured party (together with giving of written notice), in each case, pursuant to a Jersey security interest agreement (SIA).
+The 1983 Law only had the concept of creation (as opposed to perfection) of security.
+This was generally done by the secured party having possession of the certificates of title (for example share certificates) or by the grantor assigning title to the collateral to the secured party (together with serving written notice on the secured company), in each case, pursuant to a Jersey security interest agreement (SIA).

 Under the SIJL, security is still created under an SIA, but there is also the concept of perfection.
-It is only when security has been perfected under the SIJL that it becomes enforceable against third parties (e.g. creditors and insolvency officials).
-Security can be perfected under the SIJL by control and/or by registration.
+It is only when a security interest has been perfected under the SIJL that it becomes enforceable against third parties (for example creditors and insolvency officials).
+Security can be perfected under the SIJL by control and / or by registration.
 However, security perfected by control will have priority over security perfected by registration.

-2. Control vs registration - Under the SIJL, security over certain types of specific collateral (shares/securities, bank accounts and securities accounts) can be perfected by control.
+Under the SIJL, security over certain types of specific collateral (shares or units / securities, bank accounts and securities accounts) can be perfected by control.
 The SIJL has a statutory definition of "control" which avoids some of the uncertainty under English law as to the level of control required to have first ranking security.
-For example, a secured party can take control over shares by taking possession of the share certificates, and can take control over bank/securities accounts by written agreement with the grantor and the relevant account bank or custodian (although the SIJL provides for different control options).
-The SIJL helpfully provides that security will generally not be prejudiced by the grantor having a right to deal with the collateral (e.g. by giving account instructions to the relevant account bank or custodian).
+For example, a secured party can take control over shares by taking possession of the share certificates, and can take control over bank / securities accounts by written agreement with the grantor and the relevant account bank or custodian (although the SIJL provides for different control options).
+The SIJL helpfully provides that security will generally not be prejudiced by the grantor having a right to deal with the collateral (for example by giving account instructions to the relevant account bank or custodian).

-4. Enforcement - The 1983 Law provided that, where the event of default was capable of remedy, the security could not be enforced until the secured party had given the grantor 14 days' written notice of default.
-This was not popular with lenders under the 1983 Law, particularly for security over custody assets/other collateral which could materially decline in value if not sold quickly.
+The 1983 Law provided that, where the event of default was capable of remedy, the security could not be enforced until the secured party had given the grantor 14 days' written notice of default.
+This was not popular with lenders under the 1983 Law, particularly for security over custody assets / other collateral which could materially decline in value if not sold quickly.

-Under the SIJL, it is possible for the grantor and the secured party to contract out of the 14 day notice period before enforcement, and this is market standard under the SIJL SIAs (although the secured party will still need to give the grantor written notice of default before enforcing).
+Under the SIJL, it is possible for the grantor and the secured party to contract out of the 14 days' notice period before enforcement, and this is market standard for security interests created under the SIJL (although the secured party will still need to give the grantor written notice specifying the event of default before enforcing).
 The SIJL also provides for wider enforcement remedies for the secured party, such as appropriation (in addition to sale) and taking other ancillary actions.

-5. Jersey Security Interest Agreements (SIAs) - The SIAs under the SIJL should look similar to those under the 1983 Law, except they will reflect the control, registration and enforcement provisions explained above and may potentially cover a wider range of assets.
+The Jersey security interest agreements under the SIJL are similar to those under the 1983 Law, except they will reflect the control, registration and enforcement provisions explained above and may potentially cover a wider range of assets.

-Market practice under the 1983 Law was for each SIA to create security over one type of collateral (e.g. shares, bank accounts or custody assets).
-A similar market practice has continued under the SIJL, except it is also possible under the SIJL to have a Jersey general security agreement creating security over all present and future intangible movable property (similar to an English law debenture).
+Market practice under the 1983 Law was for each SIA to create security over one type of collateral (for example shares, bank accounts or custody assets).
+A similar market practice has continued under the SIJL, except it is also possible under the SIJL to have a Jersey general security interest agreement creating security over all present and future Jersey situs intangible movable property of the grantor (similar to an English law debenture).
 A general security agreement must be perfected by registration and will secure all assets from time to time such as securities, accounts and other intangible movable property.

 Ogier is a professional services firm with the knowledge and expertise to handle the most demanding and complex transactions and provide expert, efficient and cost-effective services to all our clients.
 We regularly win awards for the quality of our client service, our work and our people.